KrisSiegel/ozp-center/README.md

 > The United States Government has unlimited rights in this software, pursuant to the contracts under which it was developed.

-The OZONE Widget Framework is released to the public as Open Source Software, because it's the Right Thing To Do.
+The AML Center (under OZONE) is released to the public as Open Source Software, because it's the Right Thing To Do.
 Also, it was required by [Section 924 of the 2012 National Defense Authorization Act](http://www.gpo.gov/fdsys/pkg/PLAW-112publ81/pdf/PLAW-112publ81.pdf "NDAA FY12").

 Released under the [Apache License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.html "Apache License v2").